 Use the season to your full advantage – think lawn games, Pimms & Lemonade, pretty tea dresses and lots and lots of florals.
 At The Great Barn, we have 250 acres of landscaped grounds, which really come to life during the warmer months of the year.

 Naked cakes are the perfect addition to any spring wedding, with fresh flowers and snow white icing, they truly are springtime personified.
 Unsurprisingly, a naked cake is the perfect blank canvas for your baker, they can add fresh flowers to immediately suit your wedding theme and colour palette.
+Refer to our spring wedding food guide for more ideas.

 Flowers, flowers, flowers